-Seminar Substantial difference (with ESU) - 26 June 2019, Bologna o 3rd meeting of the TPG will be held in Paris on the 10th of March 2019, followed by a Public Seminar on information provision on the 11th of March 2019 (organized together with EUA).
+Seminar Substantial difference (with ESU) - 26 June 2019, Bologna

+Seminar on Information provision (with EUA) - 11 March 2020, Sèvres

-1{st} meeting of the TPG B in Tirana on the 31{st} of January 2020 (21 countries represented, 5 stakeholder organizations), followed by a Public Seminar on Document Fraud and Digitalization on the 1{st} of January (around 150 participants, organised with EQAR).
+1st meeting of the TPG B in Tirana on the 31st of January 2019 (21 countries represented, 5 stakeholder organizations), followed by a Public Seminar on Document Fraud and Digitalization on the 1st of January (around 150 participants, organised with EQAR).

-2nd meeting of the TPG B in Bologna on the 24th of June 2020 (30 countries represented, 5 stakeholders organizations), followed by a Public Seminar on Substantial Difference on the 26th of June 2019 (around 120 participants, organized together with ESU).
+2nd meeting of the TPG B in Bologna on the 24th of June 2019 (30 countries represented, 5 stakeholder organizations), followed by a Public Seminar on Substantial Difference on the 26th of June 2019 (around 120 participants, organized with ESU).